History of Myrtle Beach, South Carolina in Timeline

 In February 2010, Myrtle Beach experienced a rare snowfall of 2.8 inches (71 mm).

-In May 2010, the 11,500-square-foot general aviation terminal opened at Myrtle Beach International Airport.
+In May 2010, the 11,500-square-foot general aviation terminal opened at Myrtle Beach International Airport, replacing a building previously used as base operations for the Myrtle Beach Air Force Base.

-In June 2010, the South Carolina Supreme Court unanimously overturned one of the 15 ordinances, which had required all motorcyclists to wear helmets, on the grounds that the state law cannot be preempted by a city ordinance.
+In June 2010, the South Carolina Supreme Court unanimously overturned one of the 15 ordinances requiring all motorcyclists to wear helmets, ruling that the state law cannot be preempted by a city ordinance.

 In 2010, plans were approved to build a new terminal at Myrtle Beach International Airport.

-The Myrtle Beach Boardwalk opened in 2010 and has been recognized as a top boardwalk by National Geographic and Travel + Leisure magazine.
+In 2010, the Myrtle Beach Boardwalk opened and has since been recognized as a top boardwalk in the nation.

-In May 2011, the Myrtle Beach Skywheel opened at the boardwalk, offering views of the Atlantic Ocean.
+In May 2011, the Myrtle Beach Skywheel opened at the boardwalk, offering views of the Atlantic Ocean from its glass gondolas.

-On May 26, 2011, the Carolina Southern Railroad ceased operations to inspect and repair seven critical bridges.
+On May 26, 2011, Carolina Southern Railroad voluntarily ceased operation to allow a certified bridge engineer to inspect and prepare a plan for repairs of critical bridges.

 August 8, 2011: Carolina Southern Railroad Resumes Operations

-On August 8, 2011, Carolina Southern Railroad resumed operations after making necessary bridge repairs, following recommendations from a certified bridge engineer.
+On August 8, 2011, Carolina Southern Railroad resumed operations after completing necessary repairs on critical bridges based on the engineer's recommendations.

-On August 30, 2011, Carolina Southern Railroad voluntarily shut down due to overdue bridge maintenance, leading to employee layoffs.
+On August 30, 2011, the Carolina Southern Railroad voluntarily shut down due to overdue bridge maintenance, leading to layoffs.

-May 24, 2012: Federal Railroad Administration Bridge Inspection
+May 24, 2012: Federal Railroad Administration Inspects Bridges

-On May 24, 2012, the Federal Railroad Administration commenced a bridge inspection on the Carolina Southern Railroad and the Waccamaw Coastline Railroad.
-Seven critical defects were discovered.
+On May 24, 2012, the Federal Railroad Administration commenced a bridge inspection on the Carolina Southern Railroad and the Waccamaw Coastline Railroad, finding critical defects in seven bridges.

-In 2012, Grand Strand Medical Center was recognized as one of the Healthgrades 100 Best Hospitals for Cardiac Surgery.
+In 2012, Grand Strand Medical Center received the Healthgrades 100 Best Hospitals for Cardiac Surgery award.

-In 2013, Grand Strand Medical Center was recognized as one of the Healthgrades 100 Best Hospitals for Cardiac Surgery.
+In 2013, Grand Strand Medical Center received the Healthgrades 100 Best Hospitals for Cardiac Surgery award.

-2015: Railroad operator RJ Corman acquired the CSR line
+2015: RJ Corman Acquires the Former CSR Line

-In 2015, railroad operator RJ Corman acquired the former CSR line.
+In 2015, railroad operator RJ Corman acquired the former Carolina Southern Railroad line.

 2015: Carolina Country Music Fest Founded

-The Carolina Country Music Fest was founded in 2015 by Full House Productions.
+In 2015, the Carolina Country Music Fest (CCMF) was founded by Full House Productions and held each June.

-In early April 2016, the former CSR line, acquired by railroad operator RJ Corman in 2015, re-opened for freight service.
+In early April 2016, railroad operator RJ Corman re-opened the former Carolina Southern Railroad line for freight service.

-In 2017, 3.2 million total rounds of golf were played in Myrtle Beach.
+In 2017, 3.2 million total rounds of golf were played in Myrtle Beach, down a "few hundred rounds" from a decade earlier.

-In 2018, the Myrtle Beach Mutiny, a professional soccer team playing in the Premier Development League, ceased operations.
+In 2018, Myrtle Beach was home to the Myrtle Beach Mutiny, a pro soccer team playing in the Premier Development League until 2018.

-In May 2020, The Sun News, the largest daily paper published along the Grand Strand, stopped local printing operations and downsized its newsroom due to readership shifts and financial pressures.
+In May 2020, The Sun News, the largest daily paper along the Grand Strand, downsized its newsroom and stopped local printing operations due to shifts in readership and financial pressures.

 2020: Carolina Country Music Fest Cancelled